xuankimtran/docs-1/pages/katalon-studio/new/what-is-new-79.md

 Today we have released Katalon Studio 7.9 with major improvements for both Katalon Studio and Katalon Studio Enterprise Editions.

-This version upgraded Groovy and Eclipse IDE frameworks to the latest versions, extended more utilities for debugging test scripts, and enhanced the integration with application lifecycle management (ALM) tools, and resolved many regressions and bugs.
+This version upgraded Groovy and Eclipse IDE frameworks to the latest versions, supported Class File Decompiler for debugging, enhanced the integration with application lifecycle management (ALM) tools, and resolved several bugs.
 This document describes the enhancement highlights available in 7.9.

 > For a detailed list of enhancements and bug fixes, see [release notes](https://docs.katalon.com/katalon-studio/new/version-70.html).

 > [What’s new in v7.8?](https://docs.katalon.com/katalon-studio/new/what-is-new-78.html)

-### **Multiple enhancements enabled by Eclipse Platform upgrade**
+## Multiple enhancements enabled by Eclipse Platform upgrade

 Upgrading the Eclipse platform to version 4.16 has been looked forward to by our community users.
 This major improvement was released as an alpha version for more than a year before our team is confident with this upgrade.